moonrepo/moon/docs/workspace.md

 ##### type

-The optional `type` param defines the type of command to run, and where to locate it.
-Accepts "npm" or "shell" and defaults to "npm".
+The optional `type` param defines the type of command to run, where to locate it, and which tool to use.
+Accepts "node" or "shell" and defaults to "node".

 ```yaml
 tasks: